 If you’ve been shopping around for a better mobile phone plan, the thought of “Hey, can’t I just choose my own number?” would have inevitably crossed your mind.
 Rather than having to memorise some random new number, or put up with porting your current number, some providers allow you to choose your own mobile phone number, with varying degrees of customisation.
 Four main providers offer this service, and you can click on the links below to find out what they offer:

 Quick heads up

-However, there are a few hoops that you must jump through first, including paying a fee that can be pretty expensive.
-Find out how to choose your own phone number, and which providers offer the service, with Canstar Blue.
+When choosing a phone number, there are a few hoops that you must jump through first, including paying a fee that can prove pretty expensive.
+Below we’ll run you through how to choose your own phone number and which providers offer the service.

 What is a golden phone number?

 A gold phone number is a rare phone number that usually costs a fair bit to create, and is offered by the three big telcos – Telstra, Vodafone and Optus.
 Up to six digits of your phone number can usually be customised, including six of the same digit in a row i.e. 0409 111 111.
 Both Telstra and Vodafone are a bit more upfront about offering this service and while Optus does offer this service, you’ll need to get in touch with customer support to discuss this.

 - Vodafone: Gold numbers cost up to $275 and can be heavily customised, including up to five digits in a row, and many pair/triplet configurations can be added, too.

 - Telstra: Gold numbers cost up to $400 and usually consist of up to six repeat digits e.g. 999 999, or six digits in sequence e.g. 234 567.
 An ongoing monthly fee to keep the number may also apply.

 - Optus: Gold numbers can cost upwards of $130 and can feature up to six repeated digits plus other configurations, however the fees and options may vary so you will need to be in touch with Optus customer support to find out more.